Sharp Cheese

 Understanding the key chemical compounds helps explain why sharp cheese pairs well with certain ingredients.

-Volatile compound producing buttery, caramel-like aromatic notes that develop during lactose fermentation
+Volatile compound from bacterial cultures producing buttery, slightly nutty aromatic notes that intensify with extended aging

 Quick Tips